pasupuln22/animatrix_hub/README.md

 Details page of anime and manga

-## Main site i referred is from https://myanimelist.net/
+## Main site I referred from https://myanimelist.net/

-I took that website as reference and build this website using Material ui
+I took MyAnimelist website as reference and build this website using Material ui.

-This is the starting of the project in future I will implement everything
+This is the starting of the project in future I will implement more like Forums,News,reviews,login and registration etc.

-Present now I can access 3 api's for second
+Present now I can access 3 api's per second.

 ### sometimes website show toast warning message like this
 ### "You are being rate-limited.
 Please follow Rate Limiting guidelines:Rate Limiting Guidelines "